dnadnaywy/IMR---Proiect/README.md

    # Sapt 11

   - [X]  Multiplayer done: video prezentare/video Sapt11.mp4 (example where 2 players are on the same platform and they can walk, run and jump)
+  - [X]  More modelling and started working on textures